1 SiteGround

 Even the delay of a second could drop your conversions by 7 percent, so it’s important for you to select the finest eCommerce hosting that doesn’t compromise on performance or speed.
-This article introduces you to the best eCommerce hosting companies 2021 to manage your online shop.
+This article introduces you to the best eCommerce hosting companies in 2022 to manage your online shop.

 “Before deciding what hosting option is best for your website, you can use a tool like “Hoo’s Hosting” to detect who is hosting a website and after that, cross reference your findings with this article to decide which of those companies is the best one for you.”